Prithwish10/OOP-SOLID-Principles/README.md

 * `sendPhotosAndVideos`
 * `publishPost`
 * `groupVideoCall`

-Now, say we have a 3 classes representing different social media platforms,
+Now, say we have 3 classes representing different social media platforms,
 * `Instagram`
 * `Facebook`
 * `Whatsapp`

 These 3 classes implement the Social media Interface, and hence override all the methods in SocialMedia Interface.

 ### Issue